zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 those who have eliminated evil and idiots,

-After        becomes the one who has left his wish in all the world, he should walk alone like a rhino horn. "
+After        becomes the one who has left his wish in all the world, he should walk alone like a rhinoceros horn. "

 143. Evil companions should be avoided: those who see no benefit, those who are fixed above the wrong,

-Oneself should not make friends with enthusiasts and loosers, but should walk alone like a rhino horn.
+Oneself should not make friends with enthusiasts and loosers, but should walk alone like a rhinoceros horn.

 "Should avoid evil companions": Anyone who has ten bases for evil views is called an evil companion: "There is no charity, no offerings, no offerings, no